 From which cities are Fellows being considered?

-We are currently seeking Fellows from: Jackson, Mississippi; Inland Empire, California; and Akron, Ohio.
+We are currently seeking Fellows from: Jackson, Mississippi; Oakland, California; Akron, Ohio; Cleveland, Ohio; and Baltimore, Maryland.
 For details, please consult the Places page of this website.

 Do you have plans to expand to other cities?